 Next month, Bangkok Screening Room will be showing Wisit Sasanatieng's debut film, Tears Of The Black Tiger.
-A combination of Italian Spaghetti western and Thai 'lakorn' melodrama, it has become a cult classic due to its uniquely over-saturated colour palette.
-It was also one of the first films of the Thai 'new wave' of the 1990s.
+A combination of Italian 'spaghetti western' and Thai lakorn melodrama, it has become a cult classic due to its uniquely over-saturated colour palette.
+It was also one of the first films of the Thai New Wave of the 1990s.

-Tears Of The Black Tiger was shown at the National Film Archive in 2009 and 2010, and at BACC (introduced by Wisit and the cast) in 2012.
+Tears Of The Black Tiger was shown at the Thai Film Archive in 2009 and 2010, and at BACC (introduced by Wisit and the cast) in 2012.
 It will be playing at Bangkok Screening Room on 10th, 11th, 13th, 14th, 16th, 18th, 20th, 21st, and 24th May.